danielpetrov/ag-grid-api/Readme.md

-# Ag grid Higher Order Component which gives you all the API functions from ag-grid
+# Ag grid Higher Order Component which gives you all the API functions from ag-grid plus other helper utilities

 [ag-grid API](https://www.ag-grid.com/javascript-grid-api/)